 Apple Distinguished Educator Class of 2013

-Seán Ó Grádaigh, lecturer in the School of Education, NUI Galway (third from left) and Evelyn O' Connor, NUI Galway graduate (first from right) pictured at the Apple Distinguished Educator Institute, award ceremony held at Fota Island Resort in Cork.
+Seán Ó Grádaigh, lecturer in the School of Education, University of Galway (third from left) and Evelyn O' Connor, University of Galway graduate (first from right) pictured at the Apple Distinguished Educator Institute, award ceremony held at Fota Island Resort in Cork.
 Both Seán and Evelyn were selected as 2 of 9 Apple Distinguish Educators from Ireland.

 Apple Distinguished Educators (ADEs) are part of a global community of education leaders recognised for doing amazing things with Apple technology in and out of the classroom.
 They explore new ideas, seek new paths and embrace new opportunities.
 That includes working with each other — and with Apple — to bring the freshest, most innovative ideas to students everywhere.